cara-tm/pat_typo/README.md

 * `lang` string (optional): country code for French language in order to apply specific typographic rules.
 Default: user preferences language.
 * `force` boolean (optional): allow to switch from HEX encoding non breaking hair spaces to HTML tags markup.
 Default: false (`0`) HEX non breaking hair spaces.

+## Typography helper

+Automatic conversion to real French quotes signs with this simple typographic convention: `"/my word/"` that will be displayed as this: `« my word »` (signs surrounding with hair spaces).

 ## Additional CSS rules

 For good renderings, please add this simple rule into your stylesheets (if force attribute is set to `1`):